NexusNull/ALBot/README.md

 First a word of caution, the mini map is a nice little feature that has been added recently and is still not as polished as I want it to be.
 The way the mini map is implemented is very hacky, it works by sending data url converted PNG images to the client, high frame rates can cause many issues such as high cpu usage on the server side and GPU crashes on the client side.
 I recommend a frame rate of 1.

 If you want to enable the mini map set enable to true.
-The speed property determines the frame rate, by default every 1000 ms a frame is generated and send to the clients you can make it faster by decreasing the speed property.
+The speed property determines the interval in which images are generated and send to the client, you can make it faster by decreasing the speed value.
 Size controls the resolution of the generated image.